oracle/db-sharding/container-based-sharding-deployment/samples/container-files/docker-container-files/README.md

 ## License

-To download and run Oracle GSM and Sharding Database, regardless whether inside or outside a Docker container, you must download the binaries from the Oracle website and accept the license indicated at that page.
+To run Oracle Globally Distributed Database, regardless whether inside or outside a Container, ensure to download the binaries from the Oracle website and accept the license indicated at that page.

 All scripts and files hosted in this project and GitHub docker-images/OracleDatabase repository required to build the Docker images are, unless otherwise noted, released under UPL 1.0 license.